AkmalMakh/Capstone-Project/README.md

 # Capstone-Project
-This is my last year of Computer Science  capstone project on React Native Messaging app
+ This is my capstone project on React Native Messaging app